-Dot net currently offers registry services such as the pending Wait List Service (WLS), the Redemption Grace Period and the support of internationalized domain names in accordance with the IDN Guidelines www.icann.org/general/idn-guidelines-20jun03.htm.
+Dot net currently offers registry services such as the Redemption Grace Period, support of internationalized domain names in accordance with the IDN Guidelines www.icann.org/general/idn-guidelines-20jun03.htm, and the pending Wait List Service (WLS).
 Applicants should be asked "Does the applicant wish to maintain all existing registry services?"